 Janet began playing in 2014 with a band initially dubbed “Eleven Maples” and soon transitioned to simply “Janet Batch”.
 Original members included Jen Cork on acoustic guitar and Trevor Thorpe on bass.
 In 2015 or so, Matt Cowan was added on drums.
 Trevor later moved away and was replaced by bassist Mike Brando in late 2016.

 Janet is originally from a small town in Herkimer County, further upstate in NY.
-The first daughter born to high school dropouts, Janet is the second oldest of eight children.
+The first daughter born to high school dropouts, Janet is the second of eight children.
 Her family owned and operated a dairy farm.
 A series of events, including the loss of the family farm, catapulted Janet out of her home and out of her hometown.

 Though Janet was discouraged from pursuing music and art, she wrote and sang in secret while working throughout her childhood, teens and twenties.
 Eventually in her mid-30’s, something “came apart” inside and the songs started flowing.
 She soon began writing and playing with more intention.
+Janet's early life and working class adulthood have given her a rare point of view in song writing.
+Country music originating from upstate New York is almost unheard of.